-The eLearning team provides 4 key areas of assistance:
+- The eLearning team provides four key areas of assistance:

-Every department has a liaison librarian available to support all instruction, whether in-class or online.
-Librarians regularly assist with designing information literacy assignments for specific courses.
-They can participate in your online class discussions and are available for e-mail and phone consultations.
+- Every department has a liaison librarian to support all instruction, whether in-class or online.
+Liaison librarians assist with designing information literacy assignments for specific courses and can participate in your online class discussions and are available for e-mail and phone consultations.
 They also help identify media and resources to use in your classes and can provide information about copyright and reusing materials.